 Why are we who we are?
 Where does the unquantifiable ‘it’ factor originate?
 This is a question philosophers, religion, and academics have wrestled with since we have been able to think beyond ‘me hungry, me need food’.
-Children’s animation studio Pixar have been broadly going for movies that ponder big questions and hit big feels of late (see Inside Out, Coco, and Onward) but to tackle the nature of existence, as told through the power of jazz music, is certainly aiming big, even for them.
+Children’s animation studio Pixar have been broadly going for movies that ponder big questions and hit big feels of late (see Luca, Coco, Spies in Disguise, and Onward) but to tackle the nature of existence, as told through the power of jazz music, is certainly aiming big, even for them.

 Joe Gardner is a jazz pianist who has never been able to catch a break.
 Instead, he fills his time teaching a high school class of mostly disinterested kids.
 After securing a hugely important audition, Joe (Jamie Foxx from Project Power) falls down an open street maintenance hole and is astonished to find his soul in ‘The Great Beyond’.
 This is an ethereal conveyor belt heading towards the proverbial (and, in this case, literal) giant light.
 With life yet unlived he escapes to ‘The Great Before’ where new souls are imbued with the personality elements that will define their lives on Earth, minus an all important ‘spark’ which must be discovered individually.
 Yet when he gets back to Earth along with unruly ‘Soul 22’ (who has resisted all attempts to be born), they must work together before they get tracked down and placed back where they belong.